Alarty/communauto-search/README.md

 # This is a Python tool script to automate the search of a Communauto near me (Montreal)

-It is linked to a Google Sheet and run through a Heroku dyno : https://communauto-search.herokuapp.com/
+It is linked to a Google Sheet, Sendgrid API and run through a Heroku dyno : https://communauto-search.herokuapp.com/

 I made it so that it run easily on my Heroku dyno but still can be used locally if needed

 #Setup

-You need to set you environment with these 3 variables :
+You need to set you environment with these variables :
 - <code>communauto_user</code> : the username to connect to the platform
 - <code>communauto_pwd</code> : the password to connect to the platform
-- <code>communauto_mailto</code> : the user who will recieve the emails If you run through Heroku, you can use instead :
+- <code>communauto_mailto</code> : the user who will recieve the emails
+- <code>communauto_from</code> : the Sendgrid registered sender email

+If you run through Heroku, you can use instead :
 - <code>heroku config:set communauto_user=USER communauto_pwd=PASSWORD communauto_mailto=EMAIL</code>
 Otherwise you can add them as environment variables in your IDE/code